yihuajack/VMkiller/README.md

 # VMkiller
-Brief Description: Transmitting Codes from your PC to a VM with Firewall on.
+Brief Description: Transmitting Codes from your PC to a VM that cannot share your PC Clipboard.
-## Background
-The institute introduced the usage of Virtual Machine and required all students to code on the VM.
-The VM is terribly sluggish and coding on it is really a terrible experience.
-Everyone prefers to code on their own PC.
-This project gives a potential solution to the problem.
-## Identification of the Problem
-The professor claims that all internet access to the VM will be blocked, and thus it will be impossible to send codes from PC to VM.
-The thing is: Codes must be uploaded from the VM to Online Judge in order to get scores.
 ## Main Idea of the Project
-Though all internet connections are blocked, the institute cannot block your access to it: at least the authority to type will be granted.
+However isolated the VM is, at least the authority to type will be granted.
 This project reads code from your PC, switch to the interface of the VM automatically, and then output the code letter-by-letter into the VM.
 ## Users' Guide
 - Check your Python Environment whether you have installed "pynput" package.
 If no, open cmd and run command ```pip3 install pynput```;
 - Use your favorite Python IDLE to open VMkiller.py;